 Bottom line: If you know you lack both the ability to analyze your own emotions and the ability to increase social interactions outside of work, you probably shouldn’t sign up for a full-time telecommuting gig.
 For the unwary introvert, full-time telecommuting can be loneliness and depression waiting to happen.

 But for many introverts, telecommuting is a great option.
-It allows them a reprieve from the energy-sucking social requirements of office life.
+It allows them a reprieve from the energy-sucking social requirements of office life — and potentially make any job into a perfect introvert job.
 Just make sure you’re aware of the dangers and you take care to navigate your new work arrangement thoughtfully.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.